What Is an Extended Auto Warranty?

 The services that will be covered by the warranty, along with the length of the extended warranty in time or miles, vary widely.

-However, service contracts generally only cover problems with electrical or mechanical parts—that too, those not covered by manufacturers' warranties.
+However, service contracts generally only cover problems with electrical or mechanical parts—specifically those not covered by manufacturers' warranties.
 While service contracts may cover the engine and transmission, they typically exclude routine maintenance, such as oil changes and tire replacements.
 However, some extended auto warranties provide similar coverage as the manufacturer’s warranty.

 Moreover, service contracts last anywhere from one to eight years or 12,000 to 125,000 miles.
 You should be able to choose the length of time or mileage that best fits your needs.